Quantifying an Adherence Path-Specific Effect of Antiretroviral Therapy in the Nigeria PEPFAR Program: FORMULATING THE MODEL CAUSAL EFFECT

-The second way the graph in Figure 1 departs from the standard mediation graph is by the presence of the gray bidirected edges between $\mathbf{C_0}$, $\mathbf{C_1}$, and $Y$, each of which represents unobserved common causes between the two nodes to which it points.
-In the HIV application, these bidirected edges allow for the possibility of underlying biological factors which may be unobserved common causes of toxicity, the outcome, and biological baseline measurements such as viral load.
-The presence of these bidirected edges induces confounding of the effect of adherence on the outcome via toxicity, even if the arrow directed from $\mathbf{C_1}$ to $Y$ is absent.
-Since early adherence (during the first six months) may confound the effect of adherence at a later stage (during the subsequent six months) on the outcome, early adherence must be included in $\mathbf{C_1}$.
-Thus, $\mathcal{P}_{EMY}$ involves only later adherence, and neither toxicity nor early-stage adherence.
+In addition to including $\mathbf{C_1}$, this graph further generalizes the standard mediation graph by including the gray bidirectional edges between $\mathbf{C_0}$, $\mathbf{C_1}$, and $Y$.
+Each of these represents unobserved or unknown common causes between the two nodes it connects.
+These bidirectional edges allow for the possibility of underlying biological factors that are unobserved or unknown common causes of toxicity, the outcome, and observed baseline measurements such as viral load.
+Genetic factors of both the host and the virus, for example, cannot be ruled out as potential causes of these biological observations.
+We assume treatment assignment and later-stage adherence are only affected by observed factors in the past, and not the unobserved confounders for $\mathbf{C_0}$, $\mathbf{C_1}$, and $Y$.
+The presence of these unobserved or unknown common causes induces confounding of the effect of adherence on the outcome via toxicity, even if the directed arrow from $\mathbf{C_1}$ to $Y$ is absent, i.e., even if $\mathbf{C_1}$ is not a recanting witness.
+This alternative form of confounding is illustrated by the dashed path in Figure 3.

+Recall that our quantity of interest is the treatment effect transmitted along the pathway through adherence that does not involve toxicity.
+This is the effect along the emboldened path from $E$ to $M$ to $Y$ depicted in the graph in Figure 3, which we will refer to as $\mathcal{P}_{EMY}$.
+The effect through adherence over both the first and second six months cannot be distinguished from the effect through toxicity at six months and adherence over the second six months, and hence $\mathcal{P}_{EMY}$ involves only later adherence, and neither toxicity nor early-stage adherence.
+In contrast with the indirect effect through $M$ (which includes paths both through and not through $\mathbf{C_1}$), $\mathcal{P}_{EMY}$ is identified in the presence of $\mathbf{C_1}$.